Hewlett Packard to pursue $4bn claim against late tech mogul Mike Lynch

 Hewlett Packard Enterprise (HPE) has confirmed that it will pursue $4bn in damages against the estate of tech mogul Mike Lynch following his death in a yacht wreck off the coast of Sicily.

-HPE had sued Lynch and his former chief financial officer Sushovan Hussain for allegedly inflating the value of Autonomy before its acquisition for $11bn in 2011.
+HPE had sued Lynch and his former chief financial officer Sushovan Hussain for allegedly inflating the value of his software company Autonomy before its acquisition for $11bn in 2011.

 Keep readinglist of 4 items